Joe Dempsie: Early life and education

-Dempsie's father was a social worker and his mother an educational psychologist.
+Joe Dempsie was born in Dempsie's father was a social worker and his mother an educational psychologist.
 He grew up in West Bridgford, Nottinghamshire.

 He was educated at West Bridgford School, and received acting training from the Central Junior Television Workshop in Nottingham.

 Career

 Dempsie has been the voice of the Clearasil advertisements in the UK.

 In episode 6 of the fourth series of Doctor Who, "The Doctor's Daughter", that aired on 10 May 2008, Dempsie played the character Cline, a soldier who watches his comrades die.
 On 18 April 2008, Dempsie appeared on Friday Night Project with Geri Halliwell.
 On 20 July 2008, he appeared at T4 on the Beach in Weston Super Mare alongside fellow Skins cast members.
 He appeared as Duncan McKenzie in 2009's The Damned United alongside Michael Sheen, Jim Broadbent, Stephen Graham and Timothy Spall.
-In November 2008, he appeared in The Moment of Truth, episode 10 of the BBC show Merlin.
-He plays Will, who is an old friend of Merlin's, from the village in which they grew up together.
+In November 2008, he appeared in "The Moment of Truth", episode 10 of the BBC show Merlin.
+He played Will, who is an old friend of Merlin's, from the village in which they grew up together.